Find the Best Car Brands

 - Automatic emergency braking (AEB): This feature is usually a part of a forward-collision system (FCS), which uses lasers or cameras to detect objects in front of your vehicle.
 While all FCSs will alert the driver to the object, systems with AEB will automatically break if the driver does not respond and can significantly reduce front-end collisions caused by distracted driving.

-What are different types of vehicles?
+What are different types of cars?

 Passenger cars with four doors are classifieds as sedans.
 These can vary in size, and almost all car companies offer one or more model(s) that is available as a sedan.
-If more than two people regularly occupy a car, having four doors will make it easier for everyone to get in and out.

 Convertibles have a removable top.
 Tops may be cloth, vinyl, fiberglass, metal or a combination of these materials.
 Some convertibles have automatic tops, which can be raised and lowered with the push of a button, while others will require the driver to manually put the top up and down.